inverno-io/inverno-mods/inverno-web-server/README.md

     @WebRoute(path = { "/book" }, method = { Method.GET }, produces = { "application/json" }),
     @WebRoute(path = { "/book/{id}" }, method = { Method.DELETE })
 })
-@Bean( name = "webServerContollerConfigurer" )
+@Wrapper @Bean( name = "webServer", visibility = Bean.Visibility.PRIVATE )
-@Generated(value="io.inverno.mod.web.server.compiler.internal.WebServerControllerConfigurerCompilerPlugin", date = "2022-07-20T14:10:14.100988902+02:00[Europe/Paris]")
+@Generated(value="io.inverno.mod.web.compiler.internal.server.WebServerCompilerPlugin", date = "2024-08-05T14:56:23.929833171+02:00[Europe/Paris]")
-public final class App_web_WebServerContollerConfigurer implements WebServerControllerConfigurer<App_web_WebServerContollerConfigurer.Context> {
+public final class App_web_server_WebServer implements Supplier<WebServer<App_web_server_WebServer.Context>> {
     ...
 }
 ```

-These information are used by the compiler plugin to statically check that there is no conflicting routes when generating the Web server controller configurer.
+This information is then used by the compiler plugin to statically check that there is no conflicting routes when generating the `WebServer` bean.
 It is a good practice to explicitly define the `@WebRoutes` annotation when defining routes programmatically in a Web configurer, otherwise the compiler can not determine conflict as it does not know the actual routes configured.

 Now let's imagine we have created a modular Web application with a *book* module defining the book Web controller, an *admin* module defining some admin Web controllers and a top *app* module composing these modules together with the *web-server* module.